Marcus Titus: Early years

 Titus earned four varsity letters in swimming at Flowing Wells High School in Tucson, Arizona.
-He participated in the 4x100 medley relay team, helping to lead his team to first place at the National Championships in which his split time was 1:04.14.
+He participated in the 4x100 medley relay team, helping to lead his team to first place at the National Championships, in which his split time was 1:04.14.
 At a Speedo Champion Series, Titus took first place in the 100 breaststroke with a time of 1:05.14.
 Titus was named High School All-American as a senior.

-Titus attend the University of Arizona and got his degree in deaf studies/special education.
+Titus attended the University of Arizona and got his degree in deaf studies/special education.
 His college swim coach nicknamed him Marcus Aurelius because his name sounded very Roman.
 Titus also gained the title of a multiple All-American in breaststroke and in medley relay events, placing second in the 2008 NCAAs.